 Probate laws are different in every state.
-This is not a federal government-level issue, not in the United States anyway.
-Texas probate law may be different from California’s, and California’s differing from, say, Wisconsin’s laws in any number of fine print ways.
+This is not a federal government-level issue in the United States.
+Texas probate law may differ from California’s, and California’s differing from Wisconsin’s laws in any number of acceptable print ways.

-Probate is, essentially, the legal proceedings that ensure proper dispersal and allocation of assets after one's death.
-In simpler terms, the legal process that decides where you or your parent's money and things go when they pass away.
+Probate is the legal proceedings that ensure the proper dispersal and allocation of assets after one's death.
+In simpler terms, the legal process decides where your or your parent's money and things go when they pass away.

 Why Is Probate Important?

-Probate is an aspect of financial planning that often goes overlooked and put off throughout a person's lifetime.
-It’s nothing too uncommon for someone’s whole life to pass by, only for them to realize that they’re nearly 60, 70, or even 80 years old without a proper will.
+Probate is an aspect of financial planning that is often overlooked and put off throughout a person's lifetime.
+It’s not uncommon for someone’s whole life to pass by, only for them to realize that they’re nearly 60, 70, or even 80 years old without a proper will.
 This is a critical portion of estate planning and can, of course, cause ripple effect-type complications after a loved one’s untimely or unexpected death that neither they nor the family were prepared for.Death is a more complicated process than most would like to imagine, and losing a loved one is hard enough to deal with in and of itself.
-When someone passes away, though, there any many things to consider that must be handled accordingly and preferably promptly to avoid any legal issues, and this is one of the reasons that probate is important in this process.
+When someone passes away, though, there are many things to consider that must be handled accordingly and preferably promptly to avoid any legal issues, and this is one of the reasons that probate is essential in this process.

 Debts